False friends when learning English

 False friends often arise due to:

-- Shared etymological roots: Words may originate from the same source but evolve differently over time.
-For instance, English and German both borrowed from Latin and French, but meanings diverged 6, 9.
+Shared etymological roots: Words may originate from the same source but evolve differently over time.
+For example, English and German both borrowed extensively from Latin and French, but the meanings of some inherited words diverged notably.
+This divergence is often due to cultural or semantic shifts within each language community.
+For instance, the English word actual and the Spanish actual share Latin roots but mean “real” in English versus “current” in Spanish.

 Examples of False Friends

-Here are some notable examples across different languages:
+Here are some notable examples across different languages, emphasizing their practical impact for learners:

 English-German